EBISPOT/OLS-graphview/README.md

   - Updated Readme File

 # Introduction to OLS-graphview
 The purpose of this plugin is to visualize ontologies, it is part of the new version of Ontology Lookup Service (OLS), provided by the EBI (European Bioinformatics Institute), that can be found at http://www.ebi.ac.uk/ols/beta.
 Pick an ontology, select a term in the tree view, then find the button "visualisation" (<a href="http://www.ebi.ac.uk/ols/beta/ontologies/go/terms/graph?iri=http://purl.obolibrary.org/obo/GO_0005576">Shortcut</a>).
 The plugin is interactive and was designed customizable to promote reusability.
+The reusability is demonstrated by the fact, that the the plugin is now also used by EBI's <a href='http://www.ebi.ac.uk/biosamples/'>Biosamples Database</a> to visualize Sample and group relationships (instead of ontology terms).

 # How to use the plugin - user perspective
 Please check the visualisation on the OLS page (see introduction).
+All buttons have tooltips, so it should be possible to explore the functionality quite easily with some patience.
 In addition, you can check the user help page, that also explains all functionality in detail.
-It can be found <a href="http://www.ebi.ac.uk/ols/beta/docs/graphview-help">here</a>.
-I refuse to copy and paste it and make this file even longer.
+It can be found <a href="http://www.ebi.ac.uk/ols/docs/graphview-help">here</a>.
+I refuse to copy and paste the text and make this readme file even longer - so go there to check it out please.

 # How to install the plugin - developer perspective